ibm-cloud-docs/ContinuousDelivery/devsecops-pr-pipeline.md

 |`compliance-checks` 	 |Run Code Risk Analyzer scans and other compliance checks on app repos.   	|No			|
 {: caption="Table 1.
 Pipeline order" caption-side="top"}

+For more information about how to customize stages by using the `.pipeline-config.yaml` file, see [Custom scripts](#cd-devsecops-custom-scripts) and [Pipeline parameters](#cd-devsecops-pipeline-parm).

 ## Scans and checks in compliance checks
 {: #cd-devsecops-cd-pipeline-compliancechecks}